About Jon Dwoskin

 And, yes, I have had a successful professional career.
 I was recently the Chief Operating Officer of The Hayman Company and partnered with the firm in its restructuring.
 Previously, I was a Vice-President of Investments with Marcus & Millichap, specializing in negotiating the sales of multi-family investment properties.
 After selling nearly 5,000 units valued at nearly $250 million, I was named the Regional Manager of the Detroit Marcus & Millichap office.
 I took over the office in August, 2008, and the recession that followed nearly obliterated us all the following month.
-Despite the toll that the recession took, I successfully oversaw more than $4 billion in investment commercial transactions, building the Detroit office into the most profitable office of 76 offices nationwide.
+Despite the toll that the recession took, I successfully oversaw more than $4 billion in investment commercial transactions, building the Detroit office into one of the most profitable offices of 76 offices nationwide.
 I expanded the office to 45 agents by actively working with them to grow their agent teams and increase their bottom lines.
 I strategized, trained and improved their skill-sets and held them accountable to their business plans.
 I was a regional and national trainer, assisted in turning around other branch offices, and was part of the CEO Advisory Committee.
 At that point, six years had passed and I knew it was time to move on.

 That chapter was complete for me.
 Before my successful career in real estate, I created one of the first online marketing companies in the United States.
 This was one of the first times I remember tuning in to my instincts.
 The Internet didn’t exist, yet I knew it was going to be huge.
 Many people thought we were crazy, but I knew we were onto something new, uncharted and very big.
 It was 1995.
 I was 23 years old and leading the sales team.
 I sold the company in 1997 to USWeb, the largest Internet professional service firm in the world.
 My brother and I, along with a friend, started this in our parents’ basement, working 100-hour weeks for years.